-I’d have to say this Sweet Potatoes with Cumin Sage Butter is one of our favorite side dishes, maybe number one.
+I’d have to say this Mashed Sweet Potatoes with Cumin Sage Butter is one of our favorite side dishes, maybe number one.
 You’ve got the sweetness from the potatoes balanced by spice, along with the savory butter.
 Just be sure to serve it with something good so it doesn’t steal the show!
-We first made this recipe several years ago, and have come back today to update the recipe and article for the #SundaySupper Best Holiday Side Dishes event.
 Read on for details about this tasty side dish, or click here to jump down to the recipe.

 I like the sweet flavor of sweet potatoes anyway.
 But add some savory butter and sage, and some garlic and cumin for some kick, and you really have something tasty going on with this Sweet Potatoes with Cumin Sage Butter recipe!
 Family and friends tend to eagerly request this side dish to be made when I go too long without fixing it.

 Making this recipe